Simangaliso-Njabulo/Water-Sort-Puzzle/README.md

 # Water_Sort_Puzzle (Production)
-After writting this program I properly understood the logic behind this puzzle game work.
+After writting this program I properly understood the logic behind this puzzle game.
 Enjoyed it very much.

 ## Description
 Water Sort Puzzle is a puzzle game that challenges the user to try and sort the colored water in the bottles until all corresponding colors are in the same bottle.